alissonsleal/react-typescript-boilerplate/README.md

 Go into your project directory `cd <YOUR_PROJECT_NAME>`

-Remove .git to clean the git repo `rm -rf .git`
+Remove .git to clean the git repo with `rm -rf .git` in terminal, or `rm .git -r -fo` in powershell

+Install dependencies with `yarn` or `npm install`

 Change the name of your project inside `package.json`

-Install dependencies with `yarn` or `npm install`

 Run your React App with `yarn start` or `npm run start`